aptech/docs/docs/CR-setdifsa.rst

 Place smaller vector first for fastest operation.

-When there are a lot of duplicates it is faster to remove them first with unique before calling this function.
+When there are a lot of duplicates it is faster to remove them first with :func:`unique` before calling this function.

 Examples
 ----------------